I'll be adding more sections to this as I think of things. It's harder to say what things just make a game "click" for me, unfortunately.

 2D metroidvanias are limited in ways that the player can move at the start of the game.
 Having no way of avoiding enemy attacks kinda sucks.
 In my opinion, the best metroidvanias start the player out with some kind of defensive ability.

-Examples include the excellent Absorb mechanic in GRIME, the backstep for Alucard in Castlevania: Symphony of the Night, and the Dash in Afterimage (though you only start the game with that after the devs changed their minds due to feedback on their demo, because originally you got the Dash in the second area.
+Examples include the excellent Absorb mechanic in GRIME, the backstep for Alucard in Castlevania: Symphony of the Night, and the Dash in Afterimage (though you only start the game with that because the devs changed their minds due to feedback on their demo; originally you got the Dash in the second area.
 People disliked this.)

 Having some — any, really — way of providing defensive options on a 2D plane is preferable when starting a game.
-Some games with simpler starting enemies can get away with just having you jump attacks, but others — especially those with contact damage and taller enemies — are less likely to impress.
+Some games with simpler starting enemies can get away with just having you jump attacks, but others — especially those with contact damage and taller enemies — are less likely to impress, and in some cases prove utterly frustratingFatal Claw (Early Access).

 Metroidvania powers that have uses both in and out of combat, including surprising uses or diverse uses for traversal.